revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 {
     System.setProperty("ENV", "PROD");
     Assumptions.assumeTrue("DEV".equals(System.getProperty("ENV")));
-    //remainder of test will be aborted
+    //remainder of the test will be aborted
 }
 ```